rickb777/sqlgen2/docs/tutorial.md

 ![database-and-tables](database-and-tables.png)

-Although `UserTable` and `AddressTable` both implement the `sqlgen2.Table` interface, they are not directly related to each other.

 You normally have exactly one [`*Database`](https://godoc.org/github.com/rickb777/sqlgen2#Database) in your app for each `*sql.DB` connection.
 The `*Database` also holds the query logger (if you need one).

+Although `UserTable` and `AddressTable` both implement the `sqlgen2.Table` interface, they are not directly related to each other.
+By convention, they are passed by copy instead of as pointers.
+This allows some fluent methods to make local alterations - especially the `WithPrefix` and `WithContext` methods (e.g. in [address_sql.go](../demo/address_sql.go)).

 ## Controlling What the Columns Mean